NoamB/youtube-summarizer/README.md

 # Run the development server
 npm run dev
 ```
-The application will act `http://localhost:5173`.
+The application will be available at `http://localhost:5173`.

 ## Usage
 1. Ensure both Backend (`uvicorn`) and Frontend (`npm run dev`) servers are running.